Stryi: History

 In July 1941, the Germans invaded all Galicia, including Stryi.
 In a short time, Ukrainians and local Poles conducted a pogrom in the Jews of the settlement, killing about 300 people.
 Between then and August, 1943, the Germans, with the assistance of the Ukrainian police, are said to have murdered most of the town's 11,000 Jews in a nearby forest or rounded them up to be sent to Belzec extermination camp.
 Of a pre-war population of 11,000, only a few Jews survived.

 During the Cold War the town was home to Stryy Air Base.

 Stryi was the first city in Ukraine to display the Ukrainian flag, when it was hoisted at the Stryi city hall on 14 March 1990, before the December 1991 implosion of the Soviet Union.

 Recent history

 On 9 April 2009, the Lviv Oblast council decided to remove a Soviet-era statue to the Red Army soldier that was installed by the local Communist regime in the city of Stryi and move it to a museum of the Soviet totalitarianism, saying that the statue carries no historical or cultural value to the city.

 Until 18 July 2020, Stryi was incorporated as a city of oblast significance and served as the administrative center of Stryi Raion even though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven, the city of Stryi was merged into Stryi Raion.

+Economy

+In 2023 an industrial park was opened in Stryi with the support of local government.